What effects does alcohol have on your body?

 The First Minute You Drink Alcohol

 Oh, I remember it well.
 I’d come home from a long day of work, mentally exhausted, happy to be home.
 As soon as I’d walk in the door, I would light up with anticipation.
-There, in the kitchen, my chilled bottles of cider and pack of Marlboro Lights.
+There, in the kitchen, my chilled bottles of cider and pack of Marlboro Lights waited for me.

-Within two minutes, I was out on the balcony lighting up and taking a big swig.
+Within two minutes, I was out on the balcony lighting up and cracking open my first cider.
 You know how some people say, “Don’t talk to me until I’ve had my coffee”?
 That was me after work, except with booze.

 How does it do this?
 Small blood vessels in your mouth and tongue are the first recipients of alcohol into the body.
 From there, alcohol is absorbed fairly rapidly via the stomach and small intestines (which is why drinking on an empty stomach means you get drunk faster).

-Within 5-10 minutes, you start to really feel the effects of alcohol.
+Within 5-10 minutes, you really start feeling the effects of alcohol.
 Man, I loved those first few minutes.
 The head rush of alcohol mixed with nicotine left me feeling like my whole body was exhaling for the first time all day.